Teaching Assistants Professional Development Program

 - Support students in carrying out experimental and/or creative work in labs and studios

 - Assist in preparing answer keys for assignments where applicable

 - Assist in the grading of quantitative components, of course, weighted assessments, such as assignments, quizzes, reports, and exams (quantitative components are those which can be graded with a key, not requiring the grader to make judgment calls)

 - Assist in recording and/or calculating students’ grades, which are NOT the final course grades

 - Assist in uploading course material onto online course management tools (e.g. Blackboard)

 - Assist in preparing course material under the guidance of the course instructor

 - Conduct revision, review, and/or problem sessions which do not require the introduction of new materials to students

-- Lead in-class discussions and group activities which do not require the introduction of new materials to students
+- Lead in-class discussions and group activities that do not require the introduction of new materials to students

 - Assist in proctoring quizzes and/or exams, but not carry this out in the absence of the course instructor